nxp-imx/nxp-nnstreamer-examples/face/README.md

 Those examples use 2 GStreamer pipelines that are running concurrently.

+Note: for i.MX 93, issue with face demos on Linux release 6.1.22_2.0.0

 ### Main pipeline
 - Captures video from camera
 - Run face detection (UltraFace) model and decode results